ArborHacks/HSLearnToHackSnake/Procedure/procedure.md

     * Assign to variable to be able to clear the interval
 * Most languages execute only in the order that the instructions are given.
 This makes sense for most programs, but sometimes fails when user input is required, or the program must be interactive with a human.
     * If a program comes to a point in execution where it asks for user input, and must wait until one is given, it is said to _stall_, meaning it becomes unresponsive.
-* So, since websites are very often interactive, JavaScript has _asynchonous_ execution, meaning that some functions execute out of order depending on when they need to be called.
+* So, since websites are very often interactive, JavaScript has _asynchronous_ execution, meaning that some functions execute out of order depending on when they need to be called.
     * The interval we set with `setInterval` will call a certain function repeatedly in some interval, but in between those times, the page is not frozen, and it remains interactive in case the user needs to click something else in between the calls.
 * We want to change the direction every time certain keys are pressed, but not stop the program and wait until one is pressed: introducing `addEventListener`
     * This event listener will watch out for any keypresses, and call a function to deal with them.